Yuubi-san/dimensional/README.md

 		constexpr auto quux = unit_of(si::length);

-	“Isn’t SI unit of length the metre?”–immediately comes to mind.
+	“Isn’t SI unit of length the metre?”—immediately comes to mind.
 Instead it should look more like `quux = unit_of(uvuvuwu::​length)`.
 Problem solved, and the solution feels natural.
 In addition, if I fancy to do complicated computations mixing in real‐world units, I don’t need to do anything